Papas Rellenas (Stuffed Potato Croquettes)

 Reminder: You can always add another small scoop of the potato filling over the top of the filling, to help create a solid seal.
 This is important when frying, to prevent them from breaking open in the oil.

-Remember that you can add another small scoop of the potato filling over the top of the filling, to help create a solid seal.
+Remember that adding add another small scoop of the potato filling over the top of the filling is crucial to help create a solid seal.

 Also take a moment to seal all the way around the croquettes with your hands.
 This is important when frying, to prevent them from breaking open in the oil!

-Here are some more Puerto Rican recipes with similar flavors to these stuffed potato croquettes:
+Here are some more Latin-style appetizers with similar flavors:

 Buen Provecho,